 RIMS 2017 President Nowell Seaman: Take the Plunge

 Past RIMS President Nowell Seaman, FCIP, CRM, RIMS-CRMP, remains incredibly active in the Society.
-A risk professional with more than 25 years of experience, his knowledge is expansive and it is certainly fitting that he is the instructor for both two-day
+A risk professional with more than 25 years of experience, his knowledge is expansive and it is certainly fitting that he is the instructor for the

 We want anyone considering taking or preparing for the course to be armed with as much knowledge as possible.
 Thankfully, Seaman was willing to lend his insight and provide some tips.